 - Start the batch with --parallel, keep the concurrency limit small, and save each URL by its remote filename.

---remote-name-all applies the remote filename rule to every URL, while --remove-on-error deletes a target file when that transfer ends in error instead of leaving a partial download behind.
+--remote-name-all applies the remote filename rule to every URL. --fail-early makes a failed transfer fail the batch even when other downloads succeed, and --remove-on-error deletes that transfer's incomplete target file.
+If the local build rejects --remove-on-error, remove partial files manually after any failed transfer.
 The hero image above shows the parallel progress meter from this same command.

 - Confirm that every expected file exists in the output directory before you use the batch output.

-Missing files, zero-byte files, or obviously incomplete sizes mean one or more transfers failed.
+Missing files, zero-byte files, or unexpectedly small sizes mean one or more transfers failed.
 Rerun only the affected URLs instead of repeating a successful batch.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.